 Steadily playing, they put out a self-financed EP called Ready to Rock in 2004.
 Hard work paid off with support slots for acts including the Rolling Stones and Mötley Crüe, and a billing at the Big Day Out festival in 2006.
 That year they were invited to the U.S. by Capitol Records to record their debut album, Runnin' Wild, with producer Bob Marlette.
 When Capitol merged with Virgin they were one of several artists dropped, though they managed to quickly sign a new contract with Roadrunner Records and secure a worldwide release for the album, which proved popular with video game producers who licensed songs for use in the games NHL 08, Madden NFL 08, and Skate.
 The band released its spirited sophomore album, No Guts.
 No Glory., in 2010, and set off to do a stint on tour with Iron Maiden the following year.
-A third album, Black Dog Barking, arrived in 2013. ~ Jody Macgregor
+A third album, Black Dog Barking, arrived in 2013, followed in 2016 by Breakin' Outta Hell, the latter of which was released via Spinefarm. ~ Jody Macgregor